gretarmark/gretarmark.github.io/_posts/2023-11-24-ode45-function.md

 title: Ode45 functions in Matlab
 ---

-The ode45 function in Matlab is used to
+The ode45 function in Matlab is used to solve nonstiff differential equations.
+The function is based on an explicit Runge-Kutta (4,5) method.

 #### References
 [1] Matlab Documentations. <https://se.mathworks.com/help/matlab/ref/ode45.html>